 The first phase of SDWIS Modernization was completed in July 2020.
 This phase focused on developing an Alternatives Analysis of technical options in order to select the best option for modernizing SDWIS.
 A SDWIS Modernization Board made up of EPA and state representatives guided the process.
 After the analysis was complete, the Board recommended to EPA the option for EPA to replace SDWIS State with a centralized system.

-Phase two kicked off in Fall 2020 and focuses on the next steps to begin the development of the SDWIS Modernization solution.
-The SDWIS Modernization Board and EPA will establish governance to guide this development process.
+Phase two kicked off in Spring 2021 and focuses on the next steps to begin the development of the SDWIS Modernization solution.
+The SDWIS Modernization Board and EPA have adopted a governance charter to guide this Phase 2 development process.